 Google Ads is the best-paid search engine marketing strategy that can help your business drive qualified traffic to your website or mobile apps.
 It works best when you identify the right keywords that influence the prospects’ purchase decisions.

 If you want to look at a simple comparison between these two amazing ad platforms, we’ve compiled insights that will help you make a quick decision on which platform to use.
 If you want to check out a specific section, just click on your preferred points below:

-Audience Size of for Facebook Ads and Google Ads
+Audience Size of Facebook Ads and Google Ads

-Both Google and Facebook have huge audience size.
+Both Google and Facebook have huge audience sizes.
 As both platforms work differently, Google gets approximately 5.8 billion searches every single day, whereas Facebook has almost 1.73 billion daily active users.

 You need to ask the following questions: